-MISS NORTH STAR TEEN
+MISS NORTH STAR'S TEEN

 Emily Waterworth